Pedro Taduran vs. Christian Balunan: Background

 On early September 2025, early hints and buildups were made between reigning IBF mini-flyweight champion Pedro Taduran and undefeated contender Christian Balunan, to serve as a prelude event for the Thrilla in Manila II, to be held on October 26, 2025, three days before the Thrilla in Manila II event, it was originally reported to be in a soon-to-be-announced Quezon City venue, where the Thrilla in Manila II will also be taking place.

 On September 15, 2025, Viva Promotions officially announced the event on their Facebook page, it will take place on 26 October 2025, like said, but will instead take place in San Andres Sports Complex, Malate, Manila City, opposing the originally speculated Quezon City, the event will also be presented by MP Promotions, Limitless, Knuckleheads Pro Boxing Fraternity, and Elorde's Ultimate Knockout Challenge (UKC).
-The undercard includes previously-returning Rex Tso and former OPBF champion Miel Fajardo in an IBF Pan Pacific-titled bouts separately, also on the undercards are Filipino prospects, notably AJ Paciones and Lienard Sarcon.
+The undercard includes previously-returning Rex Tso and former OPBF champion Miel Fajardo in an IBF Pan Pacific-titled bouts separately, also in the undercard are Filipino prospects, notably Lienard Sarcon and AJ Paciones.

 Press Conference

 Thrilla in Manila II-Countdown Press Conference at the Orchid Garden Suite Manila Hotel in 2025.

 The final weigh-in and press conference was held on Saturday October 25, 2025, at the Orchid Garden Suites in Malate, Manila and it will be broadcast live on Elorde TV on a YouTube channel.
 Both IBF mini-flyweight titleholder Taduran and his undefeated opponent Balunan came in under the 105lbs limit for their all-Filipino world title fight.
 Taduran and Balunan both came in at 104.3lbs for their 12-round fight, which will take place at San Andres Sports Complex in Malate, Philippines.
 The fight is the second title defense for the 28-year-old Taduran, who is in his second title reign after defeating Ginjiro Shigeoka twice in Japan.
 In the co-featured bout, Hong Kong boxer Rex "The Wonder Kid" Tso, will face India's undefeated boxer Sagar Chouhan.
 Tso weighed in at 117.7lbs for the ten-round bout, while Sagar was 118.4lbs.

-“Sanay naman ako lumaban ng matangkad na 'tulad ni Balunan, maganda ang game plan namin ni coach Carl Peñalosa.” ("I am used to fight tall guys like Balunan, we have great gameplan together with my coach Carl Peñalosa.")
+"Sanay naman ako lumaban ng matangkad na 'tulad ni Balunan, maganda ang game plan namin ni coach Carl Peñalosa." ("I am used to fight tall guys like Balunan, we have great gameplan together with my coach Carl Peñalosa.")
 Said Taduran, confident that fans will witness an impressive performance.
-On the other hand, Balunan stated, “Sigurado ako, 100 percent na mananalo ako.”
+On the other hand, Balunan stated, "Sigurado ako, 100 percent na mananalo ako."
 (I am 100% sure, I will win.)
 Balunan said with conviction.